-- (i) Artistic Block: A Block configuration with a minimum of three (3) lines. - (ii) Artistic Circle: A Circle configuration with a maximum of three (3) Circles executed at the same time. - (iii) Artistic Line: A Line configuration with one (1) or two (2) Lines. - (iv) Artistic Wheel: A Wheel configuration with a maximum of three (3) Wheels executed at the same time.
+- Artistic Block: A Block configuration with a minimum of three lines. - (ii) Artistic Circle: A Circle or multiple Circles configuration with a minimum of four Skaters in each Circle. - (iii) Artistic Line: A Line configuration with one or two Lines that may be straight or curved. - (iv) Artistic Wheel: A Wheel or multiple Wheels configuration with a minimum of three Skaters in each spoke.